CDS-Macau/CDS-Macau.github.io/content/publication/conference-paper/Multi Resource Scheduling with Task Cloning in Heterogeneous Clusters.md

 publication: In *International Conference on Parallel Processing (ICPP) 2022*
 publication_short: In *ICPP 2022*

-abstract: To mitigate the straggler effect, today’s systems and computing frameworks have adopted redundancy to launch extra copies for stragglers.
+abstract: "To mitigate the straggler effect, today’s systems and computing frameworks have adopted redundancy to launch extra copies for stragglers.
 Two limitations of the existing straggler-mitigation techniques, however, are that resource demand of tasks is only considered in the context of slots and, moreover, redundancy is seldom coordinated with job scheduling.
-To tackle these issues, in this paper, we present DollyMP, a job scheduler that addresses multiresource scheduling with task cloning in heterogeneous clusters.
-DollyMP carefully combines SRPT (Shortest Remaining ProcessingTime) and SVF (Smallest Volume First) via knapsack optimization to schedule tasks with multi-resource demands and, in the meanwhile, dynamically launches task clones to yield a small job completion time.
+To tackle these issues, in this paper, we present DollyMP, a job scheduler that addresses multi-resource scheduling with task cloning in heterogeneous clusters.
+DollyMP carefully combines SRPT (Shortest Remaining Processing Time) and SVF (Smallest Volume First) via knapsack optimization to schedule tasks with multi-resource demands and, in the meanwhile, dynamically launches task clones to yield a small job completion time.
 DollyMP is built on a strong mathematical foundation to guarantee near-optimal performance.
-The deployment of our Hadoop YARN prototype on a 30-node cluster demonstrates that DollyMP can reduce job response time by 50% under different cluster loads.
+The deployment of our Hadoop YARN prototype on a 30-node cluster demonstrates that DollyMP can reduce job response time by 50% under different cluster loads."
 # Summary.
 An optional shortened abstract.
 summary: